-The Error prototype object is itself an Error object (its [[Class]] is "Error").
+The Error prototype object is itself an Error object and has an [[IsError]] internal property.

 The value of the [[Prototype]] internal property of the Error prototype object is the standard built-in Object prototype object (15.2.4).

 15.11.4.1 Error.prototype.constructor